papb/better-promise-error-log/README.md

 require("better-promise-error-log");
 ```

 And then automatically your whole program will have better error logs for unhandled errors in promises.
-Tested with native promises and with Bluebird promises.

 # Example (in node)